Facebook and Trump are at a turning point in their long, tortured relationship

 Trump ban by social media companies came after years of accommodation for world leaders who pushed the line

-In the run-up to 2020, Twitter started rolling back some of its own public-interest carveouts, adding labels to political speech that broke its rules.
+In the run-up to 2020, Twitter started rolling back some of its own public-interest carve-outs, adding labels to political speech that broke its rules.
 Facebook went the opposite direction, announcing that it would not fact-check politicians in their ads.

-As the 2020 election got underway and the U.S. was hit with a devastating pandemic, Trump began to flood the zone with more misinformation than before, according to the Washington Post fact checker.
+As the 2020 election got underway and the United States was hit with a devastating pandemic, Trump began to flood the zone with more misinformation than before, according to The Washington Post’s Fact Checker.

 He falsely claimed the Centers for Disease Control and Prevention was exaggerating the death toll from the coronavirus.
 He posted that the high U.S. caseload could be blamed on frequent testing and that “the Mortality Rate for the China Virus in the U.S. is just about the LOWEST IN THE WORLD!”